NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Philodendron hederaceum oxycardium

-Preferred Conditions: Philodendron handles low light settings and bright light settings.
-They prefer a comfortable indoor temperature of 60-80 degrees Fahrenheit.
+Preferred Conditions: Philodendron handles low lighting and bright indirect light settings.
+They prefer a comfortable indoor temperature of 60°-80° degrees Fahrenheit.
 The surface of the soil should be dry before watering.

 Dimensions: Climbing or trailing vines can reach a height or length of over eight feet.